yukunfeng/yukunfeng.github.io/index.md

 <h1 id="miscellaneous">Miscellaneous</h1>
 - I like watching Japanese animation.
 - I also enjoy playing table tennis.
 - I ever wrote some Chinese [blogs](https://blog.csdn.net/a635661820) to help myself learn and memorize some machine learning methods.
-And now it has been visited more than 160 thousand times.
 But now I haven't maintained it for a long time.

 <br>